tchoi8/PerformingParticipation/README.md

 **September 21**

 Homework:
-Write a short response to the readings, focusing on one of the topics (spectacle, site, ritual, community, institutional structure) on your blog.
+Homework: Write a short response to the readings, focusing on one of the topics (spectacle, site, ritual, community, institutional structure) on your blog.
+Please post it online and email me the link by 9.20 Sunday.
+You might be unfamiliar with many of the art works that Claire Bishop mentions.
+Please search for them through search engines.
+[Art 21]()http://www.art21.org/) is also a good resource, if you'd like to learn about contemporary art in general.

 Create a list of three movements and three speech, each instruction written in 140 characters or less.
 For example "crawl around like a crab, jump around to reach the moon, hide behind an object" and "say I'm very hungry very loudly, whisper I love you to someone to your right, call someone and tell them you are thinking about them" You don't need to print them, just bring them in a note to share with the class.
 We will use these as a material to create short performance pieces.